GoodRyan/RobotSensorLibrary/README.md

 ## Functions

 - `void initializeADC10()`
-	-Sets up the ADC10 registers appropriately for use with the robot sensors.
+	- Sets up the ADC10 registers appropriately for use with the robot sensors.

 - `unsigned int checkLeftSensor()`
-	-Returns the voltage found at the left sensor after configuring the left sensor.
+	- Returns the voltage found at the left sensor after configuring the left sensor.

 - `unsigned int checkRightSensor()`
-	-Returns the voltage found at the right sensor after configuring the right sensor.
+	- Returns the voltage found at the right sensor after configuring the right sensor.

 - This library also contains interrupt code for ADC10.